kuzzleio/kuzzle/doc/2/api/controllers/document/delete-by-query/index.md

   "action": "deleteByQuery",
   "requestId": "<unique request identifier>", "result": {
+    // Present only if 'source' parameter is not set, or set to false.
     "ids": [
       "id 1",
       "id 2",
       "id ...",
       "id n"
+    ],
+    // Present only if 'source' parameter is set to true.
+    "documents": [
+     {
+      "_id": "<deleted document unique identifier>",
+      "_source": {
+        // document content
+      }
+     }
     ]
   }
 }